What is an executor? Things you need to know

 “And if it’s locked away somewhere, or in a safety deposit box, make sure you have access to it,” says Kaufman, noting that trust companies and other professionals generally hold these documents in safekeeping.

-Once the Will is located, you’ll likely be required to obtain “probate”.
-Probate is the formal process of confirming the Will and confirming the authority of the executor(s).
-However, the probate process is not applicable in the province of Québec.
+Once the Will is located, you’ll likely be required to obtain “probate”—the formal process of confirming the Will and confirming the authority of the executor(s).
+However, the probate process is not applicable in Québec.

 “Most financial and other institutions won’t deal with you until you have a probated Will and that takes some time, so the process needs to start as quickly as possible,” Kaufman says.